 No matter your skin type, moisturizer is an important step in your skincare routine that shouldn’t be overlooked, as even oily skin can be dehydrated and damaged.
 Healthy skin is well-moisturized skin, and dehydrated skin can make acne worse!

-With oily, acne-prone skin especially, it’s easy to get sucked into the belief that acneic skin is “dirty” or needs to be washed.
+With oily, acne-prone skin especially, it’s easy to get sucked into the belief that acneic skin is “dirty” ( it's not ) or needs to be washed a lot more.
 At some points, I was cleansing several times a day because my skin just didn’t “feel clean enough”.

 You might be wondering why a product would be on the market, and why people would use it, if it’s harsh on the skin?
-Well, because harshness can provide results!
-Drying up the skin may eliminate the bacteria’s food source, which can result in an improvement in acne – but this doesn’t mean it’s the optimal treatment method.
+It must provide results right?
+Drying up the skin may eliminate the bacteria’s food source, which can result in an improvement in acne – but this doesn’t mean it’s the optimal treatment method, and could impair the skin in the long run leading to more acne.

 It’s easy to use harsh products incorrectly, so be careful to follow instructions to minimize the damage being done to your skin.
 Avoid harsh exfoliants, or things with alcohol that leave the skin feeling tight, dry, or causes burning.